READYTOMASSACRE/league-rage/README.md

 ...

-You're awesome!
-Server install is done, now you can start it or modify conf.json, below config description
+✨ You're awesome ✨, server install is done, now you can start it or modify conf.json, below config description

 **Info:** All options are `partial`, you dont need to describe it all